 As you walk the path of Ayurvedic healing, you will gain immense benefit by paying close attention to your body and how it reacts and adapts to changes in diet and lifestyle.
-Keep a journal to record these if you’d like.
+It can be helpful to keep a journal to record these changes.
 You can also witness how Ayurvedic herbal supplements promote detoxification and rejuvenation.
 The longer that you engage in Ayurvedic practices, the more adept you will become in understanding what your body requires.
-While it is helpful to have the guidance of an Ayurvedic doctor or practitioner to get you on the right track, you can free yourself from seeking outside advice for even the smallest of health issues.
+While it is helpful to have the guidance of an Ayurvedic doctor or practitioner to get you on the right track, Banyan’s Ayurvedic Profile™ quiz is a valuable resource.
+By having a basic understanding of your personal profile with its innate strengths and weaknesses, you can free yourself from seeking outside advice for even the smallest of health issues.

 Another factor contributing to the longevity of Ayurveda is that Ayurvedic practices are cumulative.
-Everything you do creates a ripple, from scraping your tongue, to abhyanga, to taking your herbs.
+Everything you do creates a ripple.
+Scraping your tongue, abhyanga, and taking your herbs all add to the greater whole.
 So even if you miss taking your herbs for a day or two, the historical efficacy of the herbs still remains in your system.
 If you are only able to do self-massage twice a week rather than daily, you still derive a benefit.
 There is no “all or none” phenomenon to concern yourself with.
 Over time, you witness how the power of your healthy habits has transformed your body and mind.

 How do you start cultivating healthy habits?
 You start slowly and in small, measureable increments.
-Don’t try to do everything at once.
-For example, if you are moving towards eating an Ayurvedic diet, don’t attempt to change your entire diet overnight.
-Take one food group (e.g., fruit) at a time and slowly incorporate the changes over a few weeks.
+For example, if you are moving toward eating an Ayurvedic diet, take one food group (e.g., fruit) at a time and slowly incorporate the changes over a few weeks.
 Then move to the next group (e.g., vegetables) for a few weeks.
 These adjustments to your diet will become habitual over the course of a couple months.